Home » RECIPES » SAVORY » Smoked Pork Butt

 • Mustard: This is used as a binder, or glue to stick the seasoning the pork butt.
 It is also what creates that delicious caramelized crust.
 I recommend using my Carolina Gold BBQ Sauce, but you can also use Dijon mustard, yellow mustard, or your favorite mustard.

 • BBQ Rub: I use Memphis BBQ Rub by Pit Boss, it has a blend of brown sugar, paprika, garlic, and smoke flavor in it.
-This chicken BBQ rub is similar, or you can use any type of BBQ rub you prefer.

 • Salt and Pepper: Salt and pepper is an essential.
 Please note, if your BBQ rub already contains salt and pepper you may need to omit this or not add as much.